 How is it used?

 Your HDL-cholesterol can be used, along with total cholesterol and other factors, in "risk calculators" such as QRISK2, which estimate your future risk of getting cardiovascular disease.
-The value which is entered into the calculator is actually the "total cholesterol to HDL-C ratio", ie the balance between total cholesterol and good cholesterol.
+The value which is entered into the calculator is actually the "total cholesterol to HDL-C ratio", ie the balance between total cholesterol and HDL cholesterol.
 Knowing your future risk can guide decisions on making lifestyle changes or starting medical treatments.

 When is it requested?

 HDL is usually requested with other tests, either with cholesterol or as part of a lipid profile, including non-HDL and triglycerides.
 This is done during a routine cardiovascular risk assessment, which GPs offer to people aged 40 or over.
 If your doctor thinks you could be at higher risk of cardiovascular disease for another reason, they may recommend HDL testing at other times.
 It is fairly standard as part of yearly checks in people who have established cardiovascular disease e.g. previous stroke or heart attack.

 What does the test result mean?